 Hotel Pickup to Mutianyu with Wild Great Wall Adventure Tours

-Our driver picked us up from our hotel, the Prime Hotel Beijing in the centrally located Wangfujing district of Beijing.
-On a quick side note, we also stayed at the Inner Mongolia Grand Hotel in Beijing and we highly recommend that hotel for comfort, location, amenities and overall value.
+Our driver picked us up from our hotel in the centrally located Wangfujing district of Beijing.
+Centrally located Wangfujing is the perfect area to experience the city and bustling people of Beijing.
 As mentioned earlier, we chose the cheapest option with Wild Great Wall Adventure Company, meaning we received a non-English speaking driver in the comfortable private black sedan shown below.

 During the drive I needed to use the bathroom and while the driver didn’t speak English, he communicated in English via a translation app and we were able to arrange a special bathroom stop.
 If you’re not comfortable with this or want a fully guided tour in English, Wild Great Wall Adventure Tours offers a lot of upgraded options.